Proto-Indo-European accent: Description

-Otherwise, the accent was placed at the same syllable throughout the inflection.
-Nouns are divided into barytones if they are accented on the first syllable and oxytones if they are accented on the last syllable:
+Words where the accent remains on the same syllable are said to have fixed accent.
+This includes thematic nouns (nouns whose inflected stem ends in a thematic vowel), and also a minority of athematic nouns.
+Nouns with fixed accent are divided into barytones if they are accented on the first syllable and oxytones if they are accented on the last syllable: